aderonke27/aderonke27/README.md

 ### Hi there👋, I'm Esther Aladeloye

-I'm an **entry-level data analyst** passionate about transforming data into actionable insights that drive smarter decisions — especially in **healthcare and public health**.
-I enjoy exploring datasets, uncovering trends, and creating **interactive dashboards** that communicate stories clearly and impactfully.
+I'm a data analyst passionate about transforming data into actionable insights that drive smarter decisions.

+I enjoy exploring datasets, uncovering trends, and creating interactive dashboards that communicate stories clearly and impactfully.

-My journey started in **pharmacy**, where I developed a deep interest in how **technology and data** can make healthcare more efficient and accessible.
-Since then, I’ve built analytical skills through **Excel, Power BI, SQL, and Python**, working on projects related to **sales analytics, patient data, and health trends**.
+My journey started in pharmacy, where I developed a deep interest in how technology and data can make healthcare more efficient and accessible.

+Since then, I’ve built analytical skills through Excel, Power BI, SQL, and Python, working on projects related to sales analytics, patient data, and health trends.

 💡 **What I do:**